 These are some notable advantages fleet companies can take advantage of from earning a FORS accreditation.
 Both for individuals, and company-wide.

-Driver awareness and reducing the risk and number of incidents on the road be important to any business.
+Driver awareness and reducing the risk and number of incidents on the road will be important to any business.
 FORS provides workshops and educational materials to help organisations introduce more checks and streamline safety processes.

 There is also the potential to make huge savings through better fuel economy and reducing fines and so on.
 When you start seeing an improvement to your bottom line while improving your driver’s safety, it makes sense to join FORS.